lamsremi/PyNeuralNet/README.md

 ## Motivation

-The purpose of this exercice is to gain a complete understanding of how neural networks work (forward and backward propagation), which helps to understand and design more advanced deep learning models such as RNN or encoder-decoder.
+The purpose of this exercice is to gain a complete understanding on how neural networks work (forward and backward propagation), which helps to understand and design more advanced deep learning models such as RNN or encoder-decoder.

 It is also a valuable exercice to practice and improve python programming skills.